lweasel/piquant/docs/commands.rst

 Check reads were successfully created (``check_reads``)
 -------------------------------------------------------

 The ``check_reads`` command is used to confirm that simulation of RNA-seq reads via ``run_simulation.sh`` scripts successfully completed.
-For each possible combination of sequencing parameters determined by the options ``--read-length``, ``--read-depth``, ``--paired-end``, ``--error`` and ``--bias``, the appropriate read simulation directory is checked for the existence of the appropriate FASTA or FASTQ files containing simulated reads.
+For each possible combination of sequencing parameters determined by the options ``--read-length``, ``--read-depth``, ``--paired-end``, ``--error`` and ``--bias``, the relevant read simulation directory is checked for the existence of the appropriate FASTA or FASTQ files containing simulated reads.
 A message is printed to standard error for those combinations of sequencing parameters for which read simulation has not yet finished, or for which simulation terminated unsuccessfully.

+In the case of unsuccessful termination, the file ``nohup.out`` in the relevant simulation directory contains the messages output by both FluxSimulator and the *piquant* scripts executed, and this file can be examined for the source of error.

 .. _prepare-quant-dirs: